RacsoRhodes/voidfill-textures-32/readme.txt

 -- as published by Sam Hocevar.
 See the COPYING file for more details.
 --------------------------------------------------------------------------------

+	About

 		32x32 textures for the Minetest mod "Voidfill".

 	Install